 Pedro speaks and writes frequently on white collar enforcement and compliance issues.
 Since 2018, he has taught an annual course for the International Chamber of Commerce in Mexico City on “Anti-Corruption Due Diligence in M&A Transactions.”
 Among his most recent publications, Pedro is the co-author of: “Cooperating with Authorities: The U.S. Perspective” (published in Global Investigation Review’s The Practitioner’s Guide to Global Investigations), “Channeling the Channel Partner Risk: Addressing Anti-Corruption Risk with Channel Partners in the Technology Sector,” (published in The FCPA Report) and “Anti-Corruption Compliance in Emerging Markets: A Resource Guide” (an e-book for compliance professionals).

 A native Spanish speaker, Pedro has extensive experience in Latin America.
-He has worked on matters involving Argentina, Bolivia, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Mexico, Panama, Peru, Puerto Rico, Uruguay, and Venezuela.
-He also has experience on matters throughout Asia, Europe, and the Middle East.
+He has worked on matters involving Argentina, Bolivia, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Mexico, Panama, Paraguay, Peru, Puerto Rico, Uruguay, and Venezuela.
+Pedro also has experience in matters throughout Asia, Europe, and the Middle East.